-Why?
-Store staff not aware of new procedure XXX

-Why?
-The XXX procedure was not added to the read and sign file read and sign file

-Why?
-No evidence that Maintenance Manager requested to include the new procedure in the
+- Why?
+Store staff not aware of new procedure XXX - Why?
+The XXX procedure was not added to the read and sign file - Why?
+No evidence that Maintenance Manager requested to include the new procedure in the read and sign file - Why?

-Why?
 No formal procedure for amendment, review and distribution of procedures

+Accepted Response Example